 What is landlord insurance?

 Owning and renting out a property can be a smart investment and a great experience.
 By taking some steps to make sure you’re covered if something goes wrong, you can focus more on keeping your property in great shape and less on the unexpected challenges.
-With an Allstate® landlord policy, you’ll get protection from unforeseen repair bills, possible loss of rent and even the cost of rebuilding your property if there’s damage from a natural disaster.
-In other words, you’ll have the peace of mind when you welcome your tenants to the place they’ll call home.
+With an Allstate® landlord policy, you’ll get protection from sudden and accidental losses and the bills that come with them, including the possible loss of rent and even the cost of rebuilding your property if there’s damage from a natural disaster.¹ In other words, you’ll have the peace of mind when you welcome your tenants to the place they’ll call home.

 What poses a risk to your properties?